swadloon-org/swadloon/packages/core-design-system-docs/docs/en.index.md

 ---
 name: Design System Overview
+description:
+  These are the principles that shape how we design every aspect of user interfaces.
 tags:
   - overview
 ---

 <DocHeader props={props}/>

-> These are the principles that shape how we design every aspect of user
-> interfaces.

 ## Foundations